ADAS - Time to get ahead of the competition

 ADAS are proven to reduce road fatalities by minimizing human error.
 Safety features are designed to avoid accidents and collisions by offering technologies that alert the driver to problems, implementing safeguards, and taking control of the vehicle if necessary.

 These systems must be calibrated to ensure accuracy whenever:

 - The windscreen is replaced

 - A collision has occurred (even a small bump whilst parking)

 - Bodywork repairs are carried out, such as replacing the bumper

 - An ADAS warning light displays on the dashboard

-With a huge percentage of vehicles soon to be needing ADAS calibrations, now is the ideal time for garages and bodyshops to invest in suitable equipment to allow them to carry out this work and ensure they are not missing out on around £250 per ADAS calibration.
+With a huge percentage of vehicles soon to be needing ADAS calibration, now is the ideal time for garages and bodyshops to invest in suitable equipment to carry out this work, ensuring you don’t miss out on around £250 per ADAS calibration.